Stamford Domestic Violence Lawyer

 What Makes an Incident Domestic Violence?

-There is no statute in Connecticut law known as “domestic violence.”
-However, the law does recognize violence against family members as a concept that carries legal weight.
-According to Connecticut General Statutes (“C.G.S.”) §46b-38a, family violence includes any act of physical violence committed against a family member.
-In addition, an act that creates a fear of imminent harm also qualifies under this statute.
-Therefore, the identity of the target makes an incident domestic violence, rather than the nature of the alleged crime.
+There is no specific crime in Connecticut law known as domestic violence.
+Instead, the law recognizes violence against family members as a concept that carries legal weight.
+According to Connecticut General Statutes (“C.G.S.”) §46b-38a, family abuse includes any act of physical violence or an act creating fear of imminent harm committed against a family or household member.
+The identity of the target makes an incident domestic violence, rather than the nature of the alleged crime.

 Under C.G.S. §46b-38a, family and household members include: